losttobefound/book-house-frontend/README.md

   - Ensures smooth user interactions for viewing items, borrowing items, and managing user details.

 - **Design and Usability:**
-  - Focuses on intuitive navigation and a user-friendly design, following best practices in web design.
+  - Focuses on intuitive navigation and a user-friendly design.

 ### Video Overview